 - Councils can help streamline outdoor dining permit approvals by identifying areas appropriate for new or expanded outdoor dining and encouraging businesses in these areas to come on board.
-If this work is done up front, the individual venue applications can be considered much quicker. - Many councils have identified appropriate outdoor dining areas in plans and strategies such as outdoor dining policies, footpath activation plans and place management plans.
+If this work is done up front, the individual venue applications can be considered more quickly. - Many councils have identified appropriate outdoor dining areas in plans and strategies such as outdoor dining policies, footpath activation plans and place management plans.
 Other appropriate areas may be identified in a council's development control plan or Local Strategic Planning Statement. - Councils that don't have these plans are encouraged to work with local businesses and communities to identify appropriate outdoor dining areas and interested businesses. - The NSW Government acknowledges that identification of sites and locations for outdoor dining is a complex process.
-For example, in some places the footpath may be too narrow or roads too busy to provide enough space for safe outdoor dining and pedestrian use. - Location assessments by councils need to consider a range of factors at each potential site, including footpath width, alternative parking locations, possibility of street closures, noise and a range of other amenity issues. - By identifying appropriate spaces for outdoor dining and starting consultation early, councils can help speed up their approval processes for businesses and communities in locations that can take advantage of this trial.
+For example, in some places the footpath may be too narrow or roads too busy to provide enough space for safe outdoor dining and pedestrian use. - Location assessments by councils need to consider a range of factors at each potential site, including footpath width, alternative parking locations, possibility of street closures, noise and a range of other amenity issues. - By identifying appropriate spaces for outdoor dining and starting consultation early, councils can help speed up their approval processes for businesses and communities.